halchemylab/kings-game-of-judgement/README.md

 - **No Scenarios/Analysis:**
   - Check your internet connection.
   - Review the Streamlit logs for error messages.
+- **File Save Issues:**
+  - Ensure the `past_cases/` directory is writable.

 ## Security & Privacy
 - Your API key is never shared or logged.
 - All case data is stored locally in `past_cases/`.
+- Input is sanitized to prevent code injection.

+## Accessibility
+- The UI uses ARIA labels, high-contrast modes, and keyboard focus outlines for accessibility.
+- Responsive design for mobile and desktop.

 ## License
 MIT License.
 See [LICENSE](LICENSE) for details.